reillypascal/RSBrokenMedia/README.md

 # RS Broken Media

-Generates new stereo tape speeds, CD skipping patterns, and lo-fi effects on every pulse of an adjustable clock.
-Probabilibies and intensities of these effects are controlled by the "Analog FX," "Digital FX," and "Lo-Fi FX" knobs.
+Generates new stereo tape speeds, CD skipping patterns, and distortion effects on every pulse of an adjustable clock.
+Probabilibies and intensities of these effects are controlled by the "Analog FX," "Digital FX," and "Distortion FX" knobs.

-Work-in-progress.
-Check back later for more!
+Dropdowns offer downsampling and codec options.
+Codecs currently include [Émilie Gillet's](https://github.com/pichenettes) open-source "μ-law" 8-bit implementation, with the GSM 06.10 cell phone codec to come.

 ## Build Dependencies:
 - JUCE (https://juce.com/download/)